By Felipe Ruiz | April 21, 2020

 CVSSv3.1 in our company

-and present them in our Integrates platform (see Figure 4).
+and present them in our Attack Surface Manager (see Figure 4).

 If you want to know more about it, we invite you to contact us.